locustio/locust/docs/running-without-web-ui.rst

 -------------------------------------------------

 By default, Locust will stop your tasks immediately (without even waiting for requests to finish).
-If you want to give running tasks some time to finish their iteration specify ``-s/--stop-timeout``.
+To give running tasks some time to finish their iteration, use ``-s/--stop-timeout``:

 .. code-block:: console